 The Myth of Limited Protein Absorption

 The idea that the body can only absorb 20-30 grams of protein per meal is a common misconception.
-While it's true that there's a limit to the rate at which protein can be processed at any given time, the body doesn't simply waste excess protein.
+Still, while it's true that there's a limit to the rate at which protein can be processed at any given time, the body doesn't simply waste excess protein.
 Instead, it utilizes various mechanisms to handle higher protein intakes.

 When protein intake exceeds the body's immediate needs for protein synthesis, the excess amino acids can be used for energy production through a process called gluconeogenesis, where amino acids are converted into glucose.
 Amino acids can also be converted into other compounds, such as fatty acids, or they can be excreted through urine.
 The body's ability to adapt to varying protein intakes is remarkable.
-Studies have shown that individuals can effectively utilize protein intakes far exceeding 30 grams per meal, particularly when combined with resistance training.
+Studies have shown that individuals can effectively use protein intakes far exceeding 30 grams per meal, particularly when combined with resistance training.

 Scientific Evidence on Protein Absorption